pace-neutrons/pace-developers/resolution/design/00_resolution.md

 [sim_obj(s), p_fit] = obj.fit();
 ```

-The flexibility provided by the interaction of `mfclass`, `mfclass_tobyfit`, `mfclass_wrapfun`, and `mfclass_plist` comes with the significant drawback that the code is difficult to understand and therefore difficult to maintain.
+The flexibility provided by the interaction of `mfclass`, `mfclass_wrapfun`, and `mfclass_plist` comes with the significant drawback that code utilising these classes can be difficult to understand and maintain.

+Specifically in the case of `mfclass_tobyfit`, only some of the information and none of the proceedures required to perform the resolution convolution are provided within the class as properties and methods.
+The remaining information is produced when a special tobyfit-defined private method of the `sqw` class is stored as a property of and called by a method of `mfclass_wrapfun`, and the entire convolution proceedure is implemented as another tobyfit-defined public method of the `sqw` class which is also stored as a property of and called by a method of `mfclass_wrapfun`.

 [`OptModel`]: ../../optimisation/design/Model_Optimisation_Design.md#optimisation-model-object